HDFGroup/hdf-rest-api/DatasetOps/GET_DatasetShape.rst

 Description
 ===========
-Gets shape of a dataset.
+Gets the shape of a dataset.

 Requests
 ========